trimstray/the-practical-linux-hardening-guide/README.md

 ### General disclaimer

-**The Practical Linux Hardening Guide** provide a high-level overview of the security hardening GNU/Linux systems.
-It is not an official standard but it _touches_ and _use_ industry standards.
+**The Practical Linux Hardening Guide** provides a high-level overview of the security hardening GNU/Linux systems.
+It is not an official standard or handbook but it _touches_ and _use_ industry standards.

-This guide provides you with practical step-by-step instructions for building your own hardened system and services.
+This guide also provides you with practical step-by-step instructions for building your own hardened systems and services.

+A few simple rules for this project:

 - this guide does not exhaust everything about Systems/Linux Hardening
 - some hardening rules can be done better